-- pensionable service (your total reckonable service days are converted to years by dividing by 300 for days prior to 1977 and by 250 for days from then on); - certain wholetime service prior to becoming pensionable; - certain part-time service; - certain other transferred service (question 22); - additional or added service allowed in certain circumstances (questions 12 and 21); - certain service in respect of which you may already have received a gratuity or a refund of contributions provided you make an appropriate repayment.
+- pensionable service; - temporary wholetime service which precedes permanent wholetime (i.e. pensionable) service; - certain part-time service; - certain other transferred service (question 22); - additional or added service allowed in certain circumstances (questions 12 and 21); - certain service in respect of which you may already have received a gratuity or a refund of contributions provided you make an appropriate repayment.